-In April this year, Bluebird Tea Co. hit their crowdfunding target within 24 hours of going live on Crowdcube.
+In April this year, Bird & Blend (previously know as Bluebird Tea Co) hit their crowdfunding target within 24 hours of going live on Crowdcube.
 After releasing further equity, the company went on to secure £365k in just under 48 hours from 289 investors.
 Co-founder Krisi Smith shares her tips for ensuring a successful and rapid raise.

-My partner Mike and I founded Bluebird Tea Co. from a back bedroom in 2013 and we currently sell our teas through our three retail stores, an international website and our 150 independent stockists.
+My partner Mike and I founded Bird & Blend from a back bedroom in 2013 and we currently sell our teas through our three retail stores, an international website and our 150 independent stockists.
 We have a passion for mixing together unusual flavours and our specialism is creative tea blending.

-With big plans to open three more stores this year, we chose to crowdfund, not only for the cash injection but also to get more people involved in the Bluebird community.
+With big plans to open three more stores this year, we chose to crowdfund, not only for the cash injection but also to get more people involved in the Bird & Blend community.

 Coming into our raise we had prepped for months, working with the team at Crowdcube to make sure things went smoothly when we were live.
 Even though we were prepared we were still a little panicked as it dawned on us in the first few hours that it was going to go much quicker than expected!